-The Legislative Budget: (1) renames the program the California Universal Afterschool and Expanded Learning Opportunities Program; (2) funds local educational agencies that must offer the program to all students at \$3,000 per unduplicated pupil and funds local educational agencies that must offer the program to half of their unduplicated students at \$1,500 per unduplicated pupil; and (3) adds COLA at full implementation.
+The Final Budget funds local educational agencies that must offer the program to all students at \$2,750 per unduplicated pupil and funds local educational agencies that must offer the program to half of their unduplicated students at \$1,250 per unduplicated pupil.

-- Learning Recovery Discretionary Block Grant.
-Increases May Revision funding to \$9 billion one-time Proposition 98 General Fund to be allocated on a per-pupil basis and available for use up to seven years, and specify that funds shall be used for personnel-related costs. - Career & College Readiness.
-Approves a total of \$700 million in College and Career Readiness initiatives in the May Revision. - Transitional Kindergarten.
+- Learning Recovery Emergency Block Grant.
+Increases May Revision funding to nearly \$8 billion one-time Proposition 98 General Fund to be allocated on an unduplicated (aka poverty, dual-language learner, foster pupil count) pupil basis and available for use up to five years, and specify that funds shall be used for instruction, services, and other pupilrelated personnel-related costs to support urgent learning recovery. - Career & College Readiness.
+Approves a total of \$700 million one-time in College and Career Readiness initiatives in the May Revision, including \$200 million to expand Dual Enrollment options for high school students, and \$500 million for career pathways programs. - Transitional Kindergarten.
 Approves the Governor's proposal to expand eligibility for transitional kindergarten and reduce student-to-adult ratios.
-The Legislative Budget includes \$300 million additional one-time Proposition 98 General Fund for additional PreKindergarten Planning and Implementation Grants, and \$650 million General Fund more for the Preschool, Transitional Kindergarten, and Full-Day Kindergarten Facility Program.
+The Legislative Budget includes \$300 million additional one-time Proposition 98 General Fund for additional

+PreKindergarten Planning and Implementation Grants, including operational costs, and \$650 million General Fund more for the Preschool, Transitional Kindergarten, and Full-Day Kindergarten Facility Program.

-- Arts, Music, Multi-lingual Libraries & Instructional Materials Block Grant.
+- Arts, Music, & Instructional Materials Discretionary Block Grant.
 Centralizes the Governor's proposed grant programs into a block grant that would provide local educational agencies funds for learning tools in arts, music, instructional materials, and multi-lingual library books.
-The block grant includes \$1.3 billion one-time Proposition 98 General Fund, and would be distributed based on an equity-focused formula. - School Facilities.
-Augments the Governor's proposals for the School Facilities Program by \$1 billion General Fund, and ensure that facility funds are available through 2026. - School Transportation.
-Significantly increases funding for Home-to-School Transportation by almost \$1 billion, so that beginning in 2027-28, school districts and county offices of education will offer transportation services to students in TK-6 and low-income students.
-The Legislative Budget would also repeal pupil fees, and establishes a funding formula that is weighted and proportional to their TK-6 students and low-income student population, and increases funding beginning in 2027-28.
-The Legislative Budget also includes \$1.5 billion in one-time Proposition 98 General Fund for local educational agencies to purchase zero and low-emission vehicles manufactured by high-road employers. - Universal School Meals.
+The block grant includes \$3.48 billion one-time Proposition 98 General Fund, and would be distributed based on average daily attendance. - School Facilities.
+Includes remaining bond authority of \$1.4 billion, and a total of \$4.2 billion General Fund for the School Facilities Program, to ensure that facility funds are available into 2025. - School Transportation.
+Significantly increases funding for Home-to-School Transportation by \$637 million annually, so that school districts and county offices of education will be reimbursed at either their add-on amount and annual COLA, or up to 60 percent of their transportation costs and annual COLA.
+The Legislative Budget also includes \$1.5 billion in one-time Proposition 98 General Fund for local educational agencies to purchase zero and low-emission vehicles through the California Energy Commission and California Air Resources Board. - Universal School Meals.
 Approves the Governor's proposal to enhance the reimbursement rates for school meals under the state's new universal school meals program.
-The Legislative Budget also provides the Department of Finance authority to approve mid-year funding adjustments if needed.
+The Budget also provides the Department of Finance authority to approve mid-year funding adjustments if needed.